-4. High potential for appreciation – Just like traditional real estate, digital real estate has the potential to appreciate in value over time.
+4. High potential for appreciation – Just like traditional real estate, digital real estate has the potential to appreciate over time.
 Domain names and websites with high traffic, high-quality content, and large social media followings can command significant prices in the market.

 Digital real estate offers many benefits that make it an attractive investment opportunity.
-With its lower barriers to entry, passive income potential, diversification of investment portfolio, and a high potential for appreciation, it’s no wonder why more and more investors are choosing to invest in this asset class.
+With its lower barriers to entry, passive income potential, diversification of investment portfolio, and high potential for appreciation, it’s no wonder why more and more investors are choosing to invest in this asset class.

 How to Invest in Digital Real Estate: A Step-by-Step Guide